Meht4b/space-shooter/README.md

-a cpp game made entirely in the console
+A space shooter cpp game which can run entirely in the console!
-(its only about 1 minute for now)